Transfer Student Advisement & Registration Process

 The Student Response System (SRS) tutorial explains the educational tool that instructors use in their classrooms to engage students, carry out in class quizzes and check attendance.
 As a transfer student, you are required to complete the SRS tutorial and register your SRS subscription before the first day of classes.

-The start date for transfer student registration for the fall 2020 semester is Tuesday, July 21.
-Once registration begins, you will register by appointment during a 36 hour period pre-determined by the university.
+The start date for transfer student registration for the fall 2020 semester is July 23rd or July 27th depending on your major.
 To find out your appointment you must check Albert, the student information system, to see when your enrollment window will begin.
-Open enrollment will follow the last registration appointment period, and will conclude at the end of the second week of the semester.

 Transfer Student Central